luyutin/luyutin/README.md

 ### Hi there 👋
 - I am Louis Lu, major in economics and finance.
-- 🌱 I’m currently learning machine learning and data analysis.
+- 🌱 I’m currently learning machine learning, data analysis and financial engineering.
 - This repository contains the projects that I had made before．